 \section{Threats to Validity}

-Some of our metrics required certain parameters, which may incur into potential \textbf{internal validity} threats.
-For instance, the EV requires multiple inferences; we limited the number to 4 constrained by the hardware capabilities of our infrastructure.
+Some of our metrics required certain parameters, which may lead to potential \textbf{internal validity} threats.
+For instance, the EV requires multiple inferences; we limited the number to 4, constrained by the hardware capabilities of our infrastructure.
 Nevertheless, this configuration demonstrated stable results across evaluations.
 On the other hand, we established a time window of 8 steps in those metrics that required temporal differences for their computations.
 This value was selected as we empirically observed that lower values led to less stable estimations, while 8 steps provided the best trade-off between temporal context and computational cost.
 Another \textbf{internal validity} threat could relate to model selection and training heterogeneity.
-We mitigated such threat by using models that were fine-tuned with the same dataset across different tasks.
+We mitigated such a threat by using models that were fine-tuned with the same dataset across different tasks.
 Another potential internal validity threat concerns the use of two different servers in our experimental infrastructure, as hardware differences could affect execution times and performance-related measurements.
 To mitigate this threat, all experiments associated with a given VLA model were executed exclusively on the same server, ensuring that all measurements and comparisons for that model were obtained under identical hardware conditions.
 Furthermore, our research questions do not rely on direct comparisons of raw metric values across different VLA models.
 Instead, the analyses are conducted per metric using the aggregated results from the three VLA models in our experimental setup, thereby reducing the potential impact of server-related differences on the validity of our conclusions.